-Concussion symptoms often show up in the first few minutes after a traumatic event.
-Symptoms also can be delayed and appear up to two days later.
+Concussion symptoms often show up in the first few minutes after a traumatic event; however, symptoms also can be delayed and appear up to two days later.
 Sometimes symptoms don’t appear until you use the affected part of the brain.
-For example, if a concussion has affected your balance and spatial orientation, symptoms may only become more obvious during a car ride or when walking downstairs.
+For example, if a concussion has affected your balance and spatial orientation, symptoms may only become more obvious during a car ride or when walking down stairs.

 How Are Concussions Treated?

-Physical and mental rest are important for recovery with certain types of concussions, but patients often need more specific treatments like physical therapy, vestibular therapy, and even physical workouts.
-For people suffering from headaches, over-the-counter pain relievers are often recommended, though these sometimes aren’t effective or may cause rebound headaches.
+Physical and mental rest are important for recovery with certain types of concussions, but patients often need more specific treatments, such as physical therapy, vestibular therapy, and even physical workouts.
+For people suffering from headaches, over-the-counter pain relievers are often recommended, although these sometimes aren’t effective or may cause rebound headaches.

 Are the Health Effects Worse With Multiple Concussions?